Fish-MIP/Extract_PICTs/Scripts/04_Biomass_projections_SouthPacific.md

 ![](04_Biomass_projections_SouthPacific_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-2. We can see that scenario `SSP2-4.5` falls somewhere in the middle of the two, so we will calculate a mean of scenarios `SSP1-2.6` and `SSP5-8.5`.
-We will add this average coral cover to the above plot (black line) to check how well it represents the data.
+We will now calculate the mean biomass estimated under of scenarios `SSP1-2.6` and `SSP5-8.5`.
+We will add this to our figure as a black line to check how well it represents the moderate emissions data.

 ``` r
 mean_26_85 <- coral |>